Learning to Drive a Car

 when you are in foster care

+You have the right to learn to drive while in foster care!
 You are eligible to apply for a learner’s permit once you reach the age of 15 years and six months.

 You must have documents showing you are a US citizen or have a recognized US immigration status, are a Virginia resident, and are attending school regularly or are “in good academic standing.”
 If you are not “in good academic standing,” you can still apply for a learner’s permit if your social worker gives you written permission.
 This permission must be on a form from the Department of Motor Vehicles.
 Learn more here: https://www.dmv.virginia.gov/drivers/#learners.asp/expand]